Dhammiko/what-to-do/README.md

   Google maps inline with the events would be pretty cool

   a link to add the event to your calendar would be cool too

+  a styling pass by someone who actually has a sense of style wouldn't hurt.
+I try but without a mockup ......

 notes:
   ignoring these cops: Style/LineLength,Style/ExpandPathArguments,Metrics/BlockLength,Style/DateTime